-Putting electronic cigarettes to the testDecember 7th, 2012 in Addiction /
+Putting electronic cigarettes to the testDecember 7, 2012 in Medicine & Health / Addiction

 Electronic cigarettes are experiencing somewhat of a boom at the moment.
 An estimated two million people in Germany have already turned to the vapor cigarette, which many view as a healthy alternative to conventional smoking.
 However, a number of voices, primarily from the political sphere, are warning of possible health risks, claiming that the long-term consequences cannot yet be foreseen.
 Studies to date have come to mixed conclusions.
 There is a general lack of substantiated facts, fuelling an ongoing battle between supporters and opponents.
 By carrying out a new, independent study, researchers at the Fraunhofer Institute for Wood Research WKI in Braunschweig hope to introduce a degree of objectivity into this emotional topic of debate.
 The scientists' goal was to find out whether e-cigarettes pollute the surrounding air, thus affecting bystanders of an e-cigarette user.